Queens of Jannah

 Ayat #2: "Which of the favours of your Lord will you deny?"

-The STORY: This painting was inspired by the four greatest women in Islam as mentioned by the Prophet Muhammad PBUH.
+This painting was inspired by the four greatest women in Islam as mentioned by the Prophet Muhammad PBUH.

 Fatima RA: She was called Um abiha (the mother of her father).
 She would often come to the defence of her father whenever he was attacked.
 Aisha RA reported that she’d never seen anyone resemble the Prophet PBUH more in speech, character and conversation.
 She was known for her patience.